|

 Construction employees could work on the projects seamlessly if they follow health protocols.

 The most in-demand jobs in London for 2019 are in the food and customer service industry.
 Delivery drivers lead the list of in-demand jobs with over 4,000 open jobs.
-As long as you have a driver’s license and a personal vehicle, you could qualify for this job!
+You could qualify for this job as long as you have a driver’s license and a personal vehicle!

 Salary